 These plants require the most water during their active growing season in spring and summer.
 During the fall and winter, you can reduce the watering frequency.

-Well-drained, sandy soil is ideal for your bryophyllum daigremontiana.
-In fact, a succulent and cactus mix works beautifully.
-The goal is to ensure that it has good drainage and that standing water cannot form around your plant.
+Well-drained, sandy soil is ideal for your Kalanchoe daigremontiana.
+In fact, a succulent and cactus soil or potting soil in a terracotta pot works beautifully.
+The goal is to ensure that it has good drainage and that standing water cannot form around your mother of thousands plant.
 Most cactus or succulent potting mixes have perlite, extra sand, and the like to guarantee good drainage.

 The pH of the soil is not really a major concern for this succulent.
 If you do monitor your pH levels, aim for a healthy neutral and you’ll be fine.

-All you need to propagate this unique plant are its plantlets.
-Seed is not a viable method, and while cuttings are possible, the plantlets are far easier!
+All you need to propagate this unique plant are its baby plantlets.
+Seed is not a viable method for mother of thousands, and while cuttings are possible, the plantlets are far easier!

-As the plant goes dormant towards the winter months, it will drop some plantlets.
+As mother of thousands goes dormant towards the winter months, it will drop some plantlets.
 You can also use a light touch to see if any are ready to come free from the leaf on their own.
 Don’t apply much pressure, just a light touch, and if it’s ready it’ll come right off.

-Moisten some potting soil and lay your plantlets on top.
+To make new plants, moisten some potting soil and lay your mother of thousands plantlets on top.
 Keep the soil damp by misting it occasionally with water.
-You can provide a clear plastic cover if you’d like to slow down moisture evaporation, and keep it indoors until you see roots.
+You can provide a clear plastic cover if you’d like to slow down moisture evaporation, and keep it indoors until you see the plant form roots.
 The baby plantlets will stretch out their roots and dig in on their own!

 Other than through its tiny little children, there’s no other reliable way to propagate this plant successfully.
 But trust me, it’ll handle that on its own.